YeSv/Simple.Kafka.Rpc/README.md

 # 1. Introduction

-`Simple.Kafka.Rpc` allows you to use Kafka not only as commit log but also for `Request/Response` communication type.
+`Simple.Kafka.Rpc` allows you to use Kafka not only as commit log but also for `Request/Response` type of communication between microservices, for example.
 What does it mean?

 Let's write an example of http call to google.com in `C#` which might look like this: